 6 (a) The gritter truck starts gritting the roads at 7:00 pm and moves with an average speed of 5 metres per second during its journey.

 Find the earliest time for the gritter truck to have gritted each road at least once and arrived back at the junction it started from, giving your answer to the nearest minute.
-Fully justify your answer.

 [6 marks]